 - 30 meal block (for guest meals or for extra weekly meals) per semester.
 Block meals carry over from Fall to Spring only.

-- $125 per semester in Dining Points to spend at Durfee’s convenience store and at other retail locations including the KBT Café, Café Med, the Divinity Refectory.
+- $125 per semester in Dining Points to spend at Durfee’s convenience store and at other retail locations including the KBT Café, Café Med and the Divinity Refectory.
 Dining Points can carry over from Fall to Spring semester only.
 Points remaining after the Spring Semester will NOT be reimbursed.

 - The cost for the Off-Campus Meal Plan is $1,125 per semester ($2,250 per academic year)

 - Available to all undergraduate students, living off campus.

 - 6 bonus meals per semester (for yourself, guests, parents, etc.).